-The calculator supports the architectural changes made possible with Exchange 2013:
+The calculator supports the architectural changes made possible with Exchange 2013 and later:

 Like with Exchange 2010, the recommendation in Exchange 2013 is to deploy multi-role servers.
 There are very few reasons you would need to deploy dedicated Client Access servers (CAS); CPU constraints, use of Windows Network Load Balancing in small deployments (even with our architectural changes in client connectivity, we still do not recommend Windows NLB for any large deployments) and certificate management are a few examples that may justify dedicated CAS.